 Of course, I continue to insist on trying my hand at booktube, so I highly recommend you check out my video review.
 But in case you prefer the written word, here is a brief summary of my thoughts:

 Overall, I had a great time reading this.
 The wry, ironic humor, the vignette-style storytelling with short, minimalistic scenes, the underlying social commentary–it all wove itself together very well and made for an engaging read.

 However, my main critique is that, believe it or not, it felt almost too short.
 I wouldn’t have been opposed to fifty extra pages, because by the end, I felt like the book kind of jumped to a conclusion, so to speak.
 I wanted to see more of Korede’s character development.
 She was so complicit yet conflicted in the beginning, and I wish some of those threads got teased out a bit more.

 I didn’t necessarily love the ending, either, but I understood why it ended the way it did.
 I chalk it up to this story having something very specific to say, whereas I, as the reader, wanted a certain kind of conclusion.

 In general, I enjoyed this first foray into the noir novel genre.
 The moral ambiguity and dark comedy is definitely something I can get behind, especially with a story as tight and compact as this.
 Definitely recommend to anyone who likes the genre!
-I was also reminded at points of Dexter, so if you’re a fan of that show, you might find this interesting, too!
+I was also reminded at points of Dexter, so if you’re a fan of that show, I highly recommend you check out this book, too!